surifirstpin/AcuBI_Technical_Documents/Version.6/JOBS_TD.md

 - <b>Delete Reference Query:</b>deletes previously existing records for blocks and reloads fresh data.

-- **Update Reference Fields:**  it is a primary key based on given combination, data over writes the existing data.
+- <b>Update Reference Fields:</b>  it is a primary key based on given combination, data over writes the existing data.

-- **Custom Field:**  re-writes the give value for specified field
+- <b>Custom Field:</b>  Re-writes the give value for specified field

-    - **Field name :** enter field name for which you would like to re-write the value.
+    - <b>Field name :</b> enter field name for which you would like to re-write the value.

-  *   **Value:** enter field value to be written.
+ -  <b>Value:</b> enter field value to be written.

-- **Field Mapping:** enable field mapping for source and target data.
+- <b>Field Mapping:</b> enable field mapping for source and target data.

 > **Note:** Schedule and Run the Job